Welcome once again to our podcast about our favourite videogame music – Sound of Play.

 Track 3: Drink Up, There’s More! by Percival – The Witcher III: Wild Hunt, 2015

-Track 4: The Sky Line by Toshiharu Yamanishi / Takeshi Yoshida / Naosuke Arai – Thunder Force IV (Lightening Force: Quest for the Darkstar), 1992
+Track 4: The Sky Line by Toshiharu Yamanishi / Takeshi Yoshida / Naosuke Arai – Thunder Force IV, 1992

 Track 5: The Way by Hiroyuki Sawano (featuring Sayulee) – Xenoblade Chronicles X, 2015